On Bayesian Mechanics: A Physics of and by Beliefs: On the duality of the free energy principle and the constrained maximum entropy principle

 \subsection{The duality of the FEP and the CMEP}

-Despite not being about non-equilibrium systems explicitly,\footnote{Although, note that any directed-ness to the horizontal flow breaks detailed balance, allowing us to extend the CMEP to NESS densities.} the CMEP formulation allows us to derive insights from the technology of the FEP.
+Despite not being about non-equilibrium systems explicitly,\footnote{Although, note that any directed-ness to the horizontal flow breaks detailed balance, allowing us to extend the CMEP to NESS densities.
+Also, note that the information-theoretic notion of inferring a stationary probability density is valid even outside equilibrium, whether the system is maximising physical entropy or not.} the CMEP formulation allows us to derive insights from the technology of the FEP.
 We now review some consequences of the duality.